 - Nuts and seeds such as flax seeds, walnuts, sunflower seeds, and hemp seeds, which provide healthy fats as well as a range of other valuable nutrients.

-- Plant-based meat alternatives such as tofu, vegan burgers, schnitzels, and sausages are available in many variants – for example, based on soy, seitan, or lupines.
-There are also many plant-based alternatives to milk, yoghurt, or cheese.
-These are often based on soya, nuts or cereals.
+- Vegan meat alternatives such as tofu, vegan burgers, schnitzels, and sausages are available in many variants – for example, based on soya, seitan, or lupines.
+There are also many vegan alternatives to milk, yoghurt, or cheese.
+These are often based on soya, nuts, or cereals.

 The vegan food plate offers a simple guide to healthy vegan nutrition.
 The composition of the vegan plate corresponds to current scientific knowledge regarding the health effects of what we eat and drink on a vegan diet.